simpleledger/BitcoinFilesJS/README.md

-# bitcoinfilesjs
+# BitcoinFilesJS

-bitcoinfilesjs is a JavaScript Library for building transactions for Bitcoin Files Protocol (BFP).
-Methods for uploading and downloading files are provided [per the BFP specification](https://github.com/simpleledger/slp-specification/blob/master/bitcoinfiles.md).
+This is a JavaScript Library for uploading and downloading files per the Bitcoin Files Protocol [specification](https://github.com/simpleledger/slp-specification/blob/master/bitcoinfiles.md).
+It's important to understand that files uploaded to any blockchain are permanent and cannot be deleted.
+All uploaded content is associated with the public key(s) you use to pay for uploading the content.

 Other tools using the Bitcoin Files Protocol include:
 * [Electron Cash SLP Edition](http://electroncash.org/#slp)